 All applications submitted by Louisiana residents that meet the minimum requirements will be further reviewed by the Admissions Committee.
 These applications will be scored based upon GPAs (cumulative, science, and pre-requisite), PA-CAT or GRE scores, the amount of direct healthcare hours acquired, PA shadowing experience, personal statement quality, and quality of references.
-The committee will also review select out of state residents who attain a cumulative and science GPA of a 3.5 or higher and score the application in the same manner.
+The committee will also review select out of state residents who meet the following criteria: attain overall and science GPA of 3.5 or higher, achieve composite scores of at least 520 on the PA-CAT or 300 on the GRE (with 3.5 on analytical writing component), have all prerequisite coursework complete, have at least 80 hours of healthcare experience, and have logged at least 40 hours of PA shadowing.
 Interview preference is given to Louisiana residents.

 Based upon these factors, the Admissions Committee will invite the most qualified individuals for interviews.
 All invitations for interviews are generated and communicated to qualified applicants through CASPA and the LSUHSC-NO PA Program via email.
-The dates for interviews are decided by the PA Program.
-Invitees are required to acknowledge their acceptance of the offer for interview within seven calendar days of the interview invitation being sent.
+The dates for interviews are decided by the PA Program and published in advance.
+Invitees are required to acknowledge their acceptance of the offer for interview within two business days of the interview invitation being sent.